 Considerations when building your career plan

-It is important to note your career goals and the type of work that you want to be doing.
-You can then build out a long-term career path and pick your strategic focus based on your current situation.
+It is important to note your career goals and the type of work you want to be doing.
+You can then build a long-term career path and pick your strategic focus based on your current situation.
 Do you need to up-skill?
 Do you need to build a network?
 Are you ready to jump in and apply?

 Make sure that you have a back-up plan for when things go wrong – and they will.